jupyter-server/enterprise_gateway/docs/source/system-architecture.md

   },
   "argv": [
     "/usr/local/share/jupyter/kernels/spark_python_yarn_cluster/bin/run.sh",
-    "{connection_file}",
+    "--RemoteProcessProxy.kernel-id",
+    "{kernel_id}",
     "--RemoteProcessProxy.response-address",
     "{response_address}"
   ]
 }
 ```
 Other options supported by launchers include:
-* `--RemoteProcessProxy.port-range {port_range}`  - passes configured port-range to launcher where launcher applies
-that range to kernel ports.
-The port-range may be configured globally or on a per-kernelspec basis, as previously
+* `--RemoteProcessProxy.port-range {port_range}`  - passes configured port-range to launcher where launcher applies that range to kernel ports.
+The port-range may be configured globally or on a per-kernelspec basis, as previously described.
-described.
-* `--RemoteProcessProxy.spark-context-initialization-mode [lazy|eager|none]`  - indicates the *timeframe* in which the
-spark context will be created.
+* `--RemoteProcessProxy.spark-context-initialization-mode [lazy|eager|none]`  - indicates the *timeframe* in which the spark context will be created.
     - `lazy` (default) attempts to defer initialization as late as possible - although can vary depending on the
     underlying kernel and launcher implementation.
     - `eager` attempts to create the spark context as soon as possible.